attilakillin/FREC/benchmark/README.md

 - The comma-separated list of flavors to benchmark.

-The output files will contain the start and end offset of each match the flavor has found.
-To compare these, use `compare-outputs.sh`, as seen below.
+The output files will contain the start and end offset of each match the flavor has found, as well as the number of matches that were found.
+To compare these automatically, use `compare-outputs.sh`, as seen below.

 ## Comparing benchmark outputs